NikitaAgrahari/Data_Analytics_Python/README.md

 # Data_Analytics_Projects
+This is a compilation of my data analytics projects.

-Real Estate Data Analysis (Data Analysis)
+1.Real Estate Data Analysis (Data Analysis)

 PROBLEM STATEMENT:
 Do an exploratory data analysis on the real-estate dataset on Bangalore.
 Draw relevant insights after the analysis.